 When you lift off some charcoal in an area that you didn't intend to (not if, but when), don't panic!
 Use whichever tool you used to spread out the charcoal during your paper-toning process to simply blend the offending area back into your background.
 For this you can use a chamois, paper towel, paintbrush, or chip brush.
 I suggest using the one you initially used to tone your paper.

 What next?
 Why not make some toned paper and draw along with me in this blended black and white charcoal drawing tutorial!
+You might also be interested in these 3 Ways to use White Charcoal Pencils.

 If you enjoyed this tutorial on how to make toned paper, you may also enjoy ...